rolandhemmer/fedora-workstation-guide/README.md

 # Fedora Workstation Installation Guide

 Installation guide and **personal** post-installation steps.
-This purpose of this document is to provide a quick, clean, minimalistic, gaming-ready, production-ready, Fedora setup.
+This purpose of this document is to provide a quick, clean, minimalist, gaming-ready, production-ready, Fedora setup.

 This installation represents a **personal point-of-view**, with a **private** workstation in mind.
 Details provided here are mostly for educational and information purposes, and to complete a **personal** vision of what a personal operating system should be.